versionpress/versionpress/docs/Plugin-Support.md

 Every logical change of an entity is represented by an action.
 When you change a site title the action will be `option/edit/blogname`.
 This action defines which message will be used for a commit message.

-To define the action you have to create an "action file" and provide it with your plugin.
+To define the actions you have to create an "action file" and provide it with your plugin.

+Example of action file:

+    post:
+      tags:
+        post-title: post_title
+        post-type: post_type
+      actions:
+        create: Created %post-type% '%post-title%'
+        edit: Edited %post-type% '%post-title%'
+        trash:
+          message: %post-type% '%post-title%' moved to trash
+          priority: 7

+Every entity has two sections: `tags` and `actions`.
+Tags are values from the entity saved within the commit.
+You can use them from messages.
+The "actions" section contains all actions related to the entity and messages that will be displayed from them.
+Optionally, you can specify the priority.
+Default value is 10 (it works like filters / hooks).

+> Note: We also consider relative priorities like `post/trash` has higher priority than `post/edit` etc. but it's far more difficult.

+For actions that are not related to entities (e.g. manipulating with plugins / themes) you can use a filter (TODO).

 ### Shortcodes